espruino/EspruinoDocs/devices/RGBLed.md

 Module reference
 ---------------

-`require("RGBLed").connect(pins, initialState, initialColor)` - The initialisation function has three parameters, but only the first one is required.
+`require("RGBLed").connect(pins, initialState, initialColor, isAnode)` - The initialisation function has four parameters, but only the first one is required for a common cathode LED.

 * pins (Array) - Three pins, for Red, Green, and Blue
 * initialState (Boolean) - Optional.
 LED is on by default but you can change it with this parameter.
 * initialColor (String) - Optional.
 Initial color is set to "#FFFFFF" but you can change it with this parameter.
+* isAnode (Boolean) - Set this to true to indicate the LED is a common anode LED.
+Defaults to false, indicating a common cathode LED.

 `function on()` - Turn the Led on using previous color value.
 Stops the interval operation, if any.